fboussemart/password/README.md

         password: '123'
     });
     ```
-    Of course, other fields (email, phone, ...) can be added to the collection *users*
+    Of course, other fields (email, ...) can be added to the collection *users*.
+In that case, you will have to manage these new fields in adapting the forms (see the *renderForm* method in the *Login.js* class.
 1. Add the following *post('/login',...)* and *post('/signUp',...)* routes to your router.
     ```
     .post("/login", (req, res) => {